-(Payment by funds transfer)
+Article 12 (Payment by funds transfer)

-- (1) Unless the creditor has indicated a particular account, payment can be made by a transfer to any of the financial institutions in which the creditor has an account. - (2) Payment by a transfer is completed when the transfer to the creditor's financial institution becomes effective.
+- (1) Unless the creditor has indicated a particular account, payment can be made by a transfer to any of the financial institutions in which the creditor has made it known he has an account. - (2) Payment by a transfer is completed when the transfer to the creditor's financial institution becomes effective.

-(Payment by cheque)
+(Payment by cheque or other instruments)